lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-4. Add vehicle detection time metrics to the image.
+4. Vehicle detection time metrics are added to the image.

 ```cpp
             out.str("");